• Skip to primary navigation

 8. Espresso is too fresh or too stale.
 Different blends will peak on different days from roast.

 9. The espresso shot is pulled too fast or too slow.
-Could be a grinder or tamping issue.
+It could be a grinder or tamping issue.

 10. The espresso cup is not warmed.